Engineering

 Part 1 — Kinematics

-The mechanism is modelled with the complete crank-connecting rod geometry:
+The mechanism is modelled with the complete crank-connecting rod geometry: crankshaft (input, constant angular velocity), two pairs of connecting rods at 90°, and four pistons in translational motion.

-The position analysis yields the piston displacement law, velocity, and acceleration as a function of crank angle.
 At 90° V-angle, the two cylinder banks produce force pulses with a defined phase relationship — the starting point for the dynamic analysis.

 Part 2 — Dynamic Analysis

 Using Newton's second law applied to each moving element, the inertial forces generated over one full crank cycle were computed.
-The oscillating masses (pistons + connecting rod portions) produce forces transmitted directly to the engine block:
+The oscillating masses (pistons + connecting rod portions) produce forces transmitted directly to the engine block: first-order forces sinusoidal at engine rotation frequency, second-order forces at twice that frequency.

 Part 3 — Counterbalancing